10Secchi/SCHISM-TileViewer/ESC1BS.md

 ### Interactive Display and Area Assessment

-The application allows users to **explore coastal hazard indicators** across the Northwestern Black Sea and perform **area-based assessments** for locations of interest.
+The application allows users to **explore coastal hazard indicators** across the Western Black Sea and perform **area-based assessments** for locations of interest.

 Users can: